-As a result, THC is can be illegal to possess.
+As a result, THC is can sometimes be illegal to possess.
 So, until THC is fully legal, people may need help from a Minnesota marijuana attorney.

 But we have an exception to that general rule.
-The synthetic, pharmaceutical form of THC (e.g., Marinol or Dronabinol), is now listed in Schedule 3.
+The synthetic, pharmaceutical form of THC (e.g., Marinol or Dronabinol), is listed in Schedule 3.